gutjuri/tries/README.md

 ## Usage & Requirements

+This work is licensed under GNU-GPL 2.0; see [LICENSE.txt](LICENSE.txt) for more information.

 ### Usage only

 Since this is a header-only library, it is enough to include trie.hpp into the file you want to use tries in!